BlackBerry Key2 US preorders start June 29, on sale July 13

 Announced earlier this month, the Key2 is the successor to 2017's BlackBerry KeyOne.
 Like that phone, the Key2 is a premium Android phone with BlackBerry's iconic QWERTY keyboard.

-CNET's Jessica Dolcourt has been using the Key2 for a few days and says the overall device design is improved, but the keyboard has a "steep learning for people who currently use all-touch phones."
+CNET's Jessica Dolcourt has been using the Key2 for a few days and says the overall device design is improved, but says the keyboard presents a "steep learning curve for people who currently use all-touch phones."

 You can read her full BlackBerry Key2 hands-on experience so far, which includes full specs and pricing for the device.